auth0/docs/articles/private-cloud/migration-custom-domains.md

 ---
 # Custom Domain Migration

-Beginning with Private Cloud release 1906, dedicated deployments will include the ability to fully utilize the [Auth0 Custom Domains](/custom-domains) feature.
+Beginning with Private Cloud release 1906, dedicated deployments include the ability to fully utilize the [Auth0 Custom Domains](/custom-domains) feature.

-Existing Private Cloud customers using custom domains must complete a migration of their Private Cloud custom domains to the Auth0 custom domains.
-New customers/deployments will automatically use the Auth0 custom domains features.
+Private Cloud customers using custom domains on prior releases must complete a migration of their Private Cloud custom domains to Auth0 custom domains if they have not already.
+New customers/deployments will automatically use the full Auth0 custom domain features.

 ## Background

-Private Cloud administrators can create one or more custom domains per tenant and invoke the Authentication API endpoints using those domains.
+Private Cloud administrators can create one or more custom domain per tenant and invoke the Authentication API endpoints using those domains.

 Auth0 added support for custom domains for those deploying on the Public Cloud.
 However, the feature includes additional capabilities not included on the Private Cloud implementation.
 The following table summarizes the differences.